-- Evaluating the qualifications, competence and objectivity of external and internal experts used by the group to determine - Agreeing the opening balance sheet amounts, including adjustments to recognise these balances at fair value, to the underlying books and records and previously audited financial statements of the acquiree; - Assessing the identification of potential intangible assets acquired as part of the acquisitions; - Using valuation specialists to assess the appropriateness of the valuation methodology and key assumptions adopted by managements specialist for calculating the fair value for each material category of tangible and intangible assets.
+The key audit matter How the matter was addressed in our audit acquired which resulted in a goodwill balance of \$666 million.
+Evaluating the qualifications, competence and objectivity of external and internal experts used by Accounting for acquisitions under IFRS is inherently the group to determine complex, requiring the Directors to exercise judgement in the following areas: Agreeing the opening balance sheet amounts, including adjustments to recognise these Determining acquisition date; balances at fair value, to the underlying books and records and previously audited financial - Estimating the fair value of the purchase statements of the acquiree; consideration: Assessing the identification of potential Identification of potential intangible assets acquired as part of the acquisitions; and intangible assets acquired as part of the acquisitions; Determining the fair value of assets and liabilities of the acquired.
+Using valuation specialists to assess the appropriateness of the valuation methodology and key assumptions adopted by managements specialist for calculating the fair value for each material category of tangible and intangible assets.
+The key audit matter How the matter was addressed in our audit